Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Preliminaries and Problem Presentations

-and the better channel $W_{1} \varoast W_{2} : \mathcal{X} \to \mathcal{Y}_{1} \times \mathcal{Y}_{2} \times \mathcal{X}$ defined by
+and the better channel $W_{1} \varoast W_{2} : \mathbb{Z}/q\mathbb{Z} \to \mathcal{Y}_{1} \times \mathcal{Y}_{2} \times \mathbb{Z}/q\mathbb{Z}$ defined by

-As these polar transforms are analogues of the polar transform with $2 \times 2$ kernel, in this paper, we call them Ar{\i}kan-like polar transforms.
+These polar transforms with a unit $\gamma \in \mathbb{Z}/q\mathbb{Z}$ are inspired by the study of entropy weighted sums (see \cite{abbe_li_madiman_2017}).
+Since this polar transform is an analogue of the polar transform with a $2 \times 2$ kernel, in this paper, we call these polar transforms Ar{\i}kan-like polar transform.
+Note that when $\gamma = 1 + q \mathbb{Z}$, one can think of our polar transform as being defined over a cyclic group $(\mathbb{Z}/q\mathbb{Z}, +)$.

 Ar{\i}kan-like polar transforms with distinct initial channels $W_{1} \neq W_{2}$ have been studied in the study of polar codes for non-stationary memoryless channels \cite{alsan_telatar_it2016, mahdavifar_isit2017}.
-Especially, in the case where both $W_{1}$ and $W_{2}$ are fully identical to an initial channel $W : \mathcal{X} \to \mathcal{Y}$, those are standard polar transforms for a stationary memoryless channel $W$; and we then write $W^{-} \coloneqq W \boxast W$ and $W^{+} \coloneqq W \varoast W$.
-Formally, these transition probability distributions can be defined by
+When both $W_{1}$ and $W_{2}$ are identical to a given channel $W : \mathbb{Z}/q\mathbb{Z} \to \mathcal{Y}$, the polar transform stated in \eqref{def:minus} and \eqref{def:plus} can be specialized to standard polar transform for a stationary DMC $W$.
+We then simply write